By the end of this section, you will be able to:

 The materials listed in the table are separated into categories of conductors, semiconductors, and insulators, based on broad groupings of resistivity.
 Conductors have the smallest resistivity, and insulators have the largest; semiconductors have intermediate resistivity.
 Conductors have varying but large, free charge densities, whereas most charges in insulators are bound to atoms and are not free to move.
 Semiconductors are intermediate, having far fewer free charges than conductors, but having properties that make the number of free charges depend strongly on the type and amount of impurities in the semiconductor.
 These unique properties of semiconductors are put to use in modern electronics, as we will explore in later chapters.

-Copper wires use routinely used for extension cords and house wiring for several reasons.
+Check Your Understanding Copper wires are routinely used for extension cords and house wiring for several reasons.
 Copper has the highest electrical conductivity rating, and therefore the lowest resistivity rating, of all nonprecious metals.
 Also important is the tensile strength, where the tensile strength is a measure of the force required to pull an object to the point where it breaks.
 The tensile strength of a material is the maximum amount of tensile stress it can take before breaking.
 Copper has a high tensile strength, .
 A third important characteristic is ductility.
 Ductility is a measure of a material’s ability to be drawn into wires and a measure of the flexibility of the material, and copper has a high ductility.
 Summarizing, for a conductor to be a suitable candidate for making wire, there are at least three important characteristics: low resistivity, high tensile strength, and high ductility.
 What other materials are used for wiring and what are the advantages and disadvantages?